-To develop the circular economy of reuse, refurbish and recycle.
+To develop the circular economy of reuse, refurbishing, and recycling.

-To protect aquatic ecosystems also, as the plastic waste tends to end up oceans choking the life there.
+To protect aquatic ecosystems, as plastic waste tends to end up in oceans choking the life there.

-To invoke responsible behaviour from citizens to change and contribute to waste management.
+To invoke responsible behavior from citizens to change and contribute to waste management.